 It's his history.

-Well, give me give me one example.
+Well, give me one example.

 I'm asking, I'll give you examples.

-Let me play the montage of Sharpton.
+Let me play the montage of Sharpton, give you time to think about Bannon.

 Go ahead.

-Now come on do something.
+Now, come on, do something.

 Only nigga can talk.

-Don't cover him.
+Don't cover them.

-Don't talk to him.
+Don't talk to them.

-Because you got the only little problem.
+Because you got the only litter problem.

 Because you know if a black man stood up next to you, they would see you for the hall that you really are.

-White folks was in the cave when we had no empire.
+White folks was in the cave when we had built empires.

 We taught philosophy and astrology and mathematics before Socrates and them Greek homos ever got around.

-I said I was wrong.
+White Enelope said I was wrong.

-Just like Redmond.
+Just like Redneck.

-I mean, you know, some people misinterpret cracker meaning all whites is not true.
+You know, some people misinterpret cracker meaning all whites is not true.

 But the confusion means you shouldn't use it.